Lean years leave banks short of savvy dealmakers

 Bankers say fewer advisors are now being invited to pitch to work on upcoming deals, with the higher ranked advisory banks widening the gap within the European top 10 league table.

-The ECM rankings for 2013 showed an almost $7 billion gap between the financing raised for clients by sixth-placed UBS UBSN.VX and seventh-placed Citi (C.N).
+The ECM rankings for 2013 showed an almost $7 billion gap between the financing raised for clients by sixth-placed UBS and seventh-placed Citi.
 At the same point in 2012, the top 10 banks were more closely matched, with gaps of only $2-3 billion.

 "The bulge bracket is getting smaller, not bigger," said one senior ECM banker, adding that a willingness to commit capital to deals was also contributing to the widening of this gulf.